THE BISMARCK

 In his documentary Bismarck: The First Full Story, filmmaker James Cameron introduces us to Bismarck as follows:

 “You have to imagine a ship so powerful it could bring an entire nation to its knees.
-For me, the Bismarck was the Death Star, it was a kind of mechanised warfare that hopefully will never exist again.
+For me, the Bismarck was the Death Star, it was a kind of mechanized warfare that hopefully will never exist again.
 It was this monstrous piece of steel that held together no matter what the British could throw at it, and when it finally sank, it became a legend with the same kind of force in the human imagination that Titanic had”.

 So why would a ship that, from the time it set sail lived for only nine days, capture the attention and imaginations of so many?